mariliafranco/farm-management-challenge/README.md

 _Farms:_

-GET /farms: Retrieve all farms.
+`GET /farms`: Retrieve all farms.

-POST /farms: Create a new farm.
+`POST /farms`: Create a new farm.

-DELETE /farms/:id: Delete a farm by ID.
+`DELETE /farms/:id`: Delete a farm by ID.

 _Crop Types:_

-GET /cropTypes: Retrieve all crop types.
+`GET /cropTypes`: Retrieve all crop types.

 ## Future Enhancements